 Bus timetable: Buses leave from the finish at Whakaipo Bay at 5.30am.
-The buses will then drive to the Taupo Boat Habour.
+The buses will then drive to the Taupo Marina.
 Book your bus here.
-Please ensure you select the correct bus when purchasing online - cost $25.00
+Please ensure you select the correct bus when purchasing online

 Boat timetable: The boat to the 74 km start leaves the Taupo marina in the Taupo boat harbour, Reboubt Street Taupo at 6.15 am on the dot.
 The boat is part of your entry fee and you do not need to book it separately.

 Aid stations: There are nine aid stations for this event